Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Theoretical Results

 Equivalent continuous functionals are obtained for effective continuous rank $p^*$ as in Theorem~\ref{lemma2}, by defining $z_i=\hat{g}_i$, and $a_i=\mu_i$.
 For example, the limiting GCV is

-To relate the continuous and discrete functionals, note immediately the continuity of $\bo w$ with respect to $\bo a$ and $\lambda$ and hence of $\eta$ with respect to $\bo a$, $\bo z$ and $\lambda$.
-Moreover, by Lemma~\ref{lemma1} and by Theorem~\ref{SVE-SVD} statement~\ref{thm1} for $\mu_i$ and by Lemma~\ref{lemma3} for $\hat{g}_i$, define
+To relate the continuous and discrete functionals, note immediately the continuity of $\bo w$ with respect to $\bo a$ and $\lambda$, and hence of $\eta$ with respect to $\bo a$, $\bo z$ and $\lambda$.
+Moreover, using Lemma~\ref{lemma1} and Theorem~\ref{SVE-SVD} statement~\ref{thm1} for $\mu_i$, and Lemma~\ref{lemma3} for $\hat{g}_i$, we introduce

-\begin{lemma}[Convergence of $\eta$] Suppose $n>N^*$ such that Theorem~\ref{lemma2} holds, and in \eqref{expsigma} and \eqref{expbeta} $|\subs{\epsilon}|< \subs{\sigma}$, and $|\subs{\delta}|< |\hat{g}_i|$, respectively.
+\begin{lemma}[Convergence of $\eta$] Suppose $n>n^*$ such that Theorem~\ref{lemma2} holds, and in \eqref{expsigma} and \eqref{expbeta} $|\subs{\epsilon}|< \subs{\sigma}$, and $|\subs{\delta}|< |\hat{g}_i|$, respectively.
 Then,

 \end{lemma} \begin{proof} The proof is immediate by the continuity of $\eta$ and $\bo w$. \end{proof}